UniversalDependencies/UD_Scottish_Gaelic-ARCOSG/README.md

 # Changelog

+* 2021-11-15 v2.9
+  * Small fixes to README.md
+  * Some missing sentences added.
+  * Added `PronType=Int` for interrogative pronouns and `PronType=Art` for articles.
+  * Made sure interrogative pronouns were all pronouns and adjusted trees and documentation accordingly.
 * 2021-05-15 v2.8
   * _ri linn 's_ is a fixed expression now.
   * the _'_ in, for example, _'dol_ is no longer a separate token.